 Prostatitis Treatment

-For the three types of prostatitis which are caused by bacteria, antibiotics are used as the first line of treatment.
+For the three types of prostatitis which result from bacteria, antibiotics are used as the first line of treatment.

-Members of the medical community are now also recommending natural supplements which have been proven effective in reducing the pain and inflammation from prostatitis in clinical trials.
+Moreover, members of the medical community now also recommend natural supplements which have been proven effective in reducing the pain and inflammation from prostatitis in clinical trials.

-Natural Prostate Relief Liquid is a new liquid formula which contains a blend of natural products which have been proven to reduce the inflammation caused by chronic prostatitis.
-Goodbye UTI’s Natural Prostate Relief formula contains apple cider vinegar, nettle root and a blend of other botanicals known to specifically relieve prostate pain.
+Natural Prostate Relief Liquid is a new liquid formula that contains a blend of natural products proven to reduce the inflammation caused by chronic prostatitis.
+Goodbye UTI’s Natural Prostate Relief formula contains apple cider vinegar, nettle root, and a blend of other botanicals known to specifically relieve prostate pain.
 When used with a daily dose of D-Mannose, this combination of supplements will keep both types of infection in check.
 Read more about it here.

-Bee Pollen Extract comes from the pollen that collects on the bodies of bees as they fly from one flower to another and is traditionally to reduce swelling; read more about clinical tests here
+Bee Pollen Extract comes from the pollen that collects on the bodies of bees as they fly from one flower to another.
+It is traditionally used to reduce swelling; read more about clinical tests here